Release Guide

 The following changes should be present:

-• Makefile: IMAGE_VERSION should be modified to the upcoming release tag.
-(This variable ensures sampleprojects have been tagged correctly prior to the release commit.)
+: IMAGE_VERSION should be modified to the upcoming release tag.
+(This variable ensures sampleprojects have been tagged correctly prior to the release commit.)changelog/generated/v1.3.0.md

-• changelog/fragments/*: commit deleted fragment files (deleted by changelog generation).
+: commit deleted fragment files (deleted by changelog generation).website/content/en/docs/upgrading-sdk-version/v1.3.0.md

 git add Makefile changelog website testdata